building-envelope-data/metabase/README.md

 6. List all GNU Make targets by running `make help`.
 7. Generate and trust a self-signed certificate authority and SSL certificates by running `make ssl`.
+8. Generate JSON Web Token (JWT) encryption and signing certificates by running `make jwt-certificates`.
-8. Start all services and follow their logs by running `make up logs`.
+9. Start all services and follow their logs by running `make up logs`.
-9. To see the web frontend navigate to `https://local.buildingenvelopedata.org:4041` in your web browser and to see the GraphQL API navigate to `https://local.buildingenvelopedata.org:4041/graphql/`.
+10. To see the web frontend navigate to `https://local.buildingenvelopedata.org:4041` in your web browser and to see the GraphQL API navigate to `https://local.buildingenvelopedata.org:4041/graphql/`.